LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction: Introduction

-To summarize our contributions: \begin{itemize} \item We introduce LegoFormer, a novel architecture for single- and multi-view object reconstruction that uses self-attention for both jointly encoding the input views and predicting the output volume. \item We propose to parametrize the output grid by its decomposition factors to take advantage of the inherent structures in common objects, and reformulate the task as the prediction of these factors. \item We show how LegoFormer learns to decompose a shape into a sum of tensor decomposition factors without explicit supervision for it. \end{itemize} We evaluate our proposal on ShapeNet showing competitive performance against prior techniques.
-Thanks to our tensor decomposition-based output and to the use of the attention mechanism, our models show desirable properties like a smoother and regular output, and a significant increase on the interpretability of the reconstructions.
+We evaluate our proposal on ShapeNet\cite{chang2015shapenet}, showing competitive performance against prior techniques with more regular predictions and improved interpretability.
+We also test the generalization of our method on real images from Pix3D \cite{sun2018pix3d}.
+To summarize our contributions: i) we introduce LegoFormer, a novel architecture for single- and multi-view object reconstruction that uses self-attention for both jointly encoding the input views and predicting the output volume; ii) we propose to parametrize the output grid by its decomposition factors to take advantage of the inherent structures in common objects, and reformulate the task as the prediction of these factors; iii) we show how LegoFormer learns to decompose a shape into a sum of tensor decomposition factors without explicit supervision for it.